Vision Systems

 The use of machine vision helps in semiconductor fabrication.
 Vision systems can check for wafer alignment, detect a wide range of defects, and enable accurate identification and tracing of wafers and chips.

-However, using vision products that can perform inline 3D inspection provides significant benefits to the production of wafers, chips, and PCBs.
+Using vision products that can perform inline 3D inspection provides significant benefits to the production of wafers, chips, and PCBs.
 By identifying defects early in the production process, these vision systems can reduce scrap rates and improve yields.
+3D machine vision is also used in semiconductor manufacturing to improve defect detection.
+3D vision systems create three-dimensional data, including depth profiles, which help uncover voids, undercuts, and delamination.

 Line scan technology is also used in semiconductor production.
 These cameras are especially useful because they can perform accurate inspection of defects and contamination even on uneven surfaces.
+These specialized cameras deliver exceptionally high-resolution imaging, enabling accurate inspection of defects.
+By capturing data one line at a time as products move through production, line scan systems can detect microscopic flaws while maintaining throughput requirements.

 Transform Your Semiconductor Manufacturing with KEYENCE AI-Powered Vision Systems